jaxxstorm/pulumi-automationapi-workshop/README.md

 ### Kubernetes

 You'll also need a Kubernetes cluster provisioned and running.
+The Kubernetes cluster must be capable of provisioning a service with `Type=LoadBalancer`.

 You can check you have everything you need using `kubectl`:

 ```bash
 kubectl cluster-info